Please review the details below before submitting your presentation proposal.

 - What specific career-related takeaways (e.g., lessons learned, resources) will the Career Forum attendees glean from their participation?

-Proposals for Graduate Student Emerging Ideas Sessions can include works in progress, research ideas, collaboration opportunities, or pilot projects.
-Emerging Ideas Sessions provide an excellent opportunity to present your ideas to your peers in a community forum.
+Proposals for Graduate Student Discovery Sessions can include works in progress, research ideas, collaboration opportunities, or pilot projects.
+Discovery Sessions provide an excellent opportunity to present your ideas to your peers in a community forum.

 We seek submissions by students currently enrolled in or recently graduated (within one year) from a Graduate (Master or Doctoral) program whose research is relevant to online, blended, and web-enhanced teaching and learning.
-To be considered for the review process, students must indicate an academic sponsor from their program (research/thesis advisor preferred), including full contact information for both the student and the sponsor/advisor.
-(It is often the case that the student and advisor submit as co-authors.)
-In addition, the proposal submission must follow the criteria of the OLC Innovate 2018 conference sessions.
-Student authors are urged to coordinate with their advisor that the content for the proposal reflects the accuracy of the research study, as well as to ensure the proposal follows the submission guidelines.
+The proposal submission must follow the criteria of the OLC Innovate 2020 conference sessions.

 The following rubric will be used to evaluate all proposals in the refereed proposal review process.